 The College solicits a variety of contributions for its programs, including donor-advised funds.
-Donor-advised fund contributions received are accounted for as other investments and aggregated \$8,198 and \$7,907 as of June 30, 2023 and 2022, respectively.
+Donor-advised fund contributions received are accounted for as other investments and aggregated \$7,288 and \$8,198 as of June 30, 2024 and 2023, respectively.
 Donor-advised funds allow for the donor to recommend distributions to College programs or other charitable organizations.
 Although the College generally complies with the donor's recommendation, they are subject to approval by the College's Charity Selection Committee and are, therefore, classified as net assets without donor restrictions.
 The College's policy is to distribute a maximum of 75%-90% of donor-advised fund distributions to unrelated third parties.
-Donor-advised fund distributions for the fiscal years ended June 30, 2023 and 2022 were approximately \$678 and \$641, respectively.
-Designated donor-advised fund distributions included \$47 and \$60 for the annual fund as of June 30, 2023 and 2022, respectively.
+Total donor-advised fund distributions for the fiscal years ended June 30, 2024 and 2023 were approximately \$1,974 and \$1,147, respectively.
+Of these amounts, distributions to unrelated third parties were approximately \$1,060 and \$891 for fiscal years ended on June 30, 2024 and 2023, respectively.
+Designated donor-advised fund distributions included \$34 and \$47 for the annual fund as of June 30, 2024 and 2023, respectively.